G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/Lambda.md

         </big></big></b>
     </summary>

-Теперь ваши функции Lambda могут получать доступ к базам данных Amazon RDS, хранилищам данных Amazon Redshift, узлам Amazon ElasticCache и другим конечным точкам, которые доступны только из определенного VPC.

-Вы должны предоставить дополнительную информацию о конфигурации VPC, такую как идентификаторы подсети VPC и идентификаторы группы безопасности, чтобы разрешить функциям Lambda доступ к ресурсам в Amazon VPC.
+Your Lambda functions can now access databases
+Amazon RDS, Amazon Redshift data warehouses,
+Amazon ElasticCache nodes and other endpoints, which are only accessible from a specific VPC.

+You must provide additional information about the VPC configuration, such as VPC subnet IDs and security group IDs, to allow Lambda functions to access resources in your Amazon VPC.

 </details>
 <br>